truenas/middleware/docs/userguide/index.rst

 Configuring CIFS shares is a multi-step process that requires you to set permissions, create CIFS share(s), configure the CIFS service in
 :menuselection:`Services --> CIFS`, then enable the CIFS service in :menuselection:`Services --> Control Services`.
-If your Windows network has a Windows server running Active Directory, you will also need to configure the Active Directory service in :menuselection:`Services --> Directory Services --> Active Directory`.
+If your Windows network has a Windows server running Active Directory, you will also need to configure the Active Directory service in :menuselection:`Directory Services --> Active Directory`.
 Depending upon your authentication requirements, you may need to create or import users and groups.

 This section will demonstrate some common configuration scenarios: